CGandGameEngineLearner/HongJun/README.md

 Copy settings_无人机突防.json to the User/Documents/AirSim directory and rename it to settings.json to overwrite the original settings.json.

-**If you have difficulties using this project, you can file an 'Issue' or edit the email and send it to the 'lifesize1@qq.com' for consultation, and if you are willing to donate to [UNRWA] (https://donate.unrwa.org/gaza/~my-donation), or if you have proof of donation to any legitimate international charity project, I will help you solve the problem free of charge.**
+**If you have difficulties using this project, you can file an 'Issue' or edit the email and send it to the 'lifesize1@qq.com' for consultation, and if you are willing to donate to [UNRWA](https://donate.unrwa.org/gaza/~my-donation), or if you have proof of donation to any legitimate international charity project, I will help you solve the problem free of charge.**
 ## 架构说明

 ![架构图](/illustration/ArchitectureDiagram.png)